atlassian-labs/connect-security-req-tester/README.md

 * `pipenv run lint` -- Runs flake8 with the project settings
 * `pipenv run test` -- Runs pytest with the project settings

-Tests may take a few minutes to run as we rely on the Qualys API to return results back to us to confirm functionality.

 ## Issues / Feedback?
 Found a bug or have an idea for an improvement?
 Create an issue via the [issue tracker](https://github.com/atlassian-labs/connect-security-req-tester/issues).